Sam hiking Mount Washington

 Additionally, after buying a pair of La Sportiva hiking boots I can honestly say I’m 100% a loyal customer.
 La Sportiva is an Italian mountaineering company, so they’ve perfected the art of great shoes for ankle support.
 They run pretty true-to-size, and they even offer a wide-toe option for those who need a little extra wiggle room.

-Layers:
+Pack Layers:

 Next up: Clothing.
 Even if you plan on hiking the top of the mountain in the summertime, it can get fairly chilly due to the high elevation.
 Make sure to pack layers in your day pack in case you get cold.

 This can be anything from a fleece sweatshirt, a down jacket, or a raincoat.
 If you’re only going to bring one layer, make it a raincoat in case the weather takes a turn for the worst.
-I wore a cotton flannel, and while it wasn’t the best option for this hike, it definitely added some warmth to my outfit.
+I wore a cotton flannel, and while it wasn’t the best option for this hike, it still added some warmth to my outfit.

 Since you are going to be at a high elevation, a sun hoodie may also be a good idea.
 Sun hoodies are SPF-proof and provide an extra layer of insulation for the chillier moments.